Gisaltamir/PythonProject/README.md

 ## Install and Run

-Before running the game, you need to download the game database to your local computer.
+Before running the game, you need to download the game database "crime_game.sql" to your local computer.

 * Step 1: Clone the project code to your local computer.
 * Step 2: Download Python and a database management system if it's not yet installed on your machine.
 We recommend using [MariaDB](https://mariadb.org/download/?t=mariadb&p=mariadb&r=11.3.0&os=windows&cpu=x86_64&pkg=msi&m=xtom_tal).
-* Step 3: Go to your SQL console, input pass word, and execute the following command:
+* Step 3: Go to your SQL console, input your password, and execute the following command:
-  * `create database crime_game;`
-  * `use crime_game;`
   * `source` the path to crime_game.sql;
 * Step 4: Change the password of database connection in db_functions.py to your own password.